TechSckoolByVijay/killercoda-scenarios/s01l03-file-creation/step1.md

 Welcome to file creation mastery!
 Today you'll learn to create files and folders like a Linux pro.
 Think of it as building your digital workspace from scratch! 🏗️

-## 🔍 Question 1: Create Your First Files
+## 🔍 Practice Exercise 1: Create Your First Files

 Let's start by creating some empty files.
 This is like placing blank notebooks on your desk: